-Monterey Style Homes
+Monterey Style Homes In Phoenix, Arizona

-The original two-story Monterey home was built in 1839 by Thomas Larkin who had moved to Monterey from Boston.
-Larkin merged the American Colonial style of his native New England with the Spanish Colonial architecture of his new place of residence.
+The original two-story Monterey Style Architecture home was built in 1839 by Thomas Larkin who had moved to Monterey from Boston.
+So, Larkin merged the American Colonial style of his native New England with the Spanish Colonial architecture of his new place of residence.
 Monterey style homes became popular mainly in California, Florida, and the Southwest from 1920 to 1960.